gjwgit/rattleng/installers/README.md

 The `rattle.desktop` can (not-tested) be installed into `/usr/local/share/applications/` and `/usr/local/share/icons/`.

-Once installed you can run the app as Alt-F2 and type `rattle` then Enter.
+Once installed you can also run the app through Alt-F2 and type `rattle` then Enter.

 ## MacOS